 - Core beliefs about own inadequacy influence mood and the energy levels

 Every person has a unique combination of influencing factors and some of the maintaining factors could be precipitating and vice versa.
-Although there is no standardised treatment plan, because every individual experience the condition differently, your psychotherapist will assess your unique situation by asking questions about your family and medical history, onset, triggers, experience of CFS and any underlying or co-occurring mental health difficulties.
+Although there is no standardised treatment plan, because every individual experiences the condition differently, your psychotherapist will assess your unique situation by asking questions about your family and medical history, onset, triggers, the experience of CFS, and any underlying or co-occurring mental health difficulties.
 It is expected that you have already visited your GP for a health check-up or you will be advised to do so to eliminate any organic causes.
-At the assessment stage each factor’s impact on CFS symptoms will be evaluated.
-Your psychotherapist will guide you through a comprehensive treatment plan addressing any related to CFS difficulties such as psychosocial problems, limiting beliefs, perfectionism and high standards, self-sacrificing, sleep problems or hyperventilation.
+At the assessment stage, each factor’s impact on CFS symptoms will be evaluated.
+Your psychotherapist will guide you through a comprehensive treatment plan addressing any related to CFS difficulties such as psychosocial problems, limiting beliefs, perfectionism and high standards, self-sacrificing, sleep problems, or hyperventilation.
 Your treatment plan will include interventions that cover aspects of physiology and psychology.
 Your therapist will use the latest medical research in combination with interventions from cognitive behavioural therapy and psychoanalytic therapy depending on your presentation.

 You will set goals and learn physical and psychological strategies designed to alleviate your suffering and design graded activity and rest schedule at a level that does not cause severe symptoms.
 Some of the initial suggestions you may choose to practice before your therapeutic session are:

 - Take vitamin D. Fatigue can be due to vitamin deficiency.

 - Delegate more tasks and identify areas where you could reduce demands on yourself

 - Take breaks at work to eliminate boom and bust pattern of extreme productivity followed by extreme fatigue

 - Create time for yourself where you engage in pleasurable activities